 Many of our full-time students are supported either by teaching assistantships or research assistantships.
-Both types of assistantships carry tuition remission as well as a stipend of about \$9,350 per term in each the fall and spring semesters (though this can be less, depending on the budget situation).
-Students on assistantships are required to devote approximately 13 hours a week to those tasks.
+Both types of assistantships carry tuition remission as well as a stipend of about \$10,058 per term in each the fall and spring semesters.
+Students on assistantships are required to devote approximately 13.33 hours a week to those tasks.
 Besides income, these assignments provide valuable experience and training for careers in academia and elsewhere.
-Students awarded financial support and who will be Teaching Assistants are expected to take a training course offered by the Center for Teaching and Learning (www.cetl.gatech.edu) before entering the program.
+Students awarded financial support and who will be Teaching Assistants are expected to take a training course offered by the Center for Teaching and Learning (https://ctl.gatech.edu) before entering the program.